redbadger/crux/README.md

 ### Android App

-1. Create a Kotlin App in Android Studio (e.g. "Empty Activity" at `/Android`)
+1. Create a Kotlin App in Android Studio (e.g. "Empty Compose Activity (Material UI)" at `/Android`)

 1. Add a Kotlin Android Library (`aar`) — you can find more details on how to do this [here](https://developer.android.com/studio/projects/android-library), but in a nutshell ...